-Oxfam warned it could lose funding over sex crimes scandal
+Oxfam's deputy CEO resigns over sex crimes scandal

 No cover-up, Oxfam claims

-A second report by The Times on Saturday said Oxfam failed to warn nongovernmental organizations about the allegations, allowing some of the accused to get jobs at other aid agencies.
+A second report by the Times said Oxfam failed to warn nongovernmental organizations about the allegations, allowing some of the accused to get jobs at other aid agencies.

 Oxfam in Haiti and Chad in 2017